Udaara/udaara/README.md

 I've specialized in Cloud and Containerized infrastructure design and implementation.
 Experienced with DevOps and SRE domains and well-versed in numerous cloud technologies, including AWS, Kubernetes, IaC & Cloud Governance.

 I am an open-source enthusiast and maintainer.
-I've been part of various FOSS communities since my undergrad years and learned a lot from them.
+I've been part of various FOSS communities and learned a lot from them.
 I love the core values of collaboration and knowledge-sharing of the open-source culture and frequently contribute to many open-source projects as I can.

 I’m always interested in hearing from former colleagues, future employers & fellow engineers, so feel free to contact me.